Disney’s BoardWalk Inn Deluxe Resort

 What are the advantages of staying at the Boardwalk Inn?

 The close proximity to Epcot and Disney’s Hollywood Studios make this a convenient place to stay.
 Having four other premium resorts within walking distance makes the Boardwalk a sure bet for great dining and entertainment options.
-The promise of entertainment and fun on the Boardwalk is great for families, or even fun-loving couples.
+The promise of entertainment and fun on the Boardwalk is great for those who love a little nightlife on their vacation.
 Being a deluxe resort, the Boardwalk Inn lures those who want to be pampered and enjoy all of the amenities a deluxe resort has to offer.

 What’s the difference between the Boardwalk Villas and the Boardwalk Inn?